 Altimeter observations are the most important observation type for constraining the mesoscale eddy field in the ocean (Oke and Schiller 2007; Oke et al. 2009c).
-The typical repeat-cycle for both satellite altimeters and Argo profiling floats is 10-days.
-The data coverage over 10-days is presented in Figure 4c.
-Together with the good SST coverage, the global ocean is relatively well observed over a 10-day period, however even with 10-days of data, the mesoscale eddy field remains under-sampled.
-Data assimilation systems and ocean analysis systems typically use observations from a timewindow of between 1 and 11 days.
-Those that use data from only 1-day, attempt to correct the background state only in regions that are observed (e.g., Martin et al. 2007).
-Those systems that use longer time-windows typically ascribe larger errors to observations that do not correspond to the analysis time, and attempt to reproduce all of the synoptic features of the ocean (e.g., Oke et al. 2008).
-For both cases, the ocean observing system is likely to miss entire features, like eddies, fronts, or current meanders.
+The typical repeat-cycle for both satellite altimeters and Argo profiling floats is ten days.
+The data coverage over ten days is presented in Fig. 4(c).
+Together with the good SST coverage, the global ocean is relatively well observed over a ten-day period, however, even with ten days of data, the mesoscale eddy field remains under-sampled.
+Data assimilation systems and ocean analysis systems typically use observations from a time-window of between one and eleven days.
+Those that use data from only one day attempt to correct the background state only in regions that are observed (e.g. Martin et al. 2007).
+Those systems that use longer time-windows typically ascribe larger errors to observations that do not correspond to the analysis time, and attempt to reproduce all of the synoptic features of the ocean (e.g. Oke et al. 2008).
+For both cases, the ocean observing system is likely to miss entire features, such as eddies, fronts, or current meanders.
 If these features are poorly represented in the background field, a subsequent assimilation step may have to introduce entire features.
-As argued above, and noting the relation presented in equation (6), the ensemble for an EnOI system can readily be constructed to facilitate this.
+As argued above, and noting the relation presented in Eqn 6, the ensemble for an EnOI system can readily be constructed to facilitate this.

-Figure 4: A typical example of observations available in the global ocean observing system showing (a) all observations on a single day, (b) sub-surface observations on a single day, and (c) sub-surface observations for a 10-day window.
-SST observations (red) typically represent only the shallow surface boundary layer; Argo T/S (green) are sub-surface profiles of ocean properties; and altimeter observations (black) are here regarded as sub-surface observations because they represent depth-integrals of ocean properties over the upper part of the water column.
+Fig. 4 A typical example of observations available in the global ocean observing system showing (a) all observations on a single day, (b) subsurface observations on a single day, and (c) subsurface observations for a ten-day window.
+SST observations (red) typically represent only the shallow surface boundary layer; Argo T/S (temperature/salinity) (green) are subsurface profiles of ocean properties; and altimeter observations (black) are here regarded as subsurface observations because they represent depth integrals of ocean properties over the upper part of the water column.
 This example is centred around 1 January 2008.